siriusgurban/Stellar/README.md

 #

-Link to the site [Landerz](https://siriusgurban.github.io/Stellar/)
+Link to the stars [Stellar](https://siriusgurban.github.io/Stellar/)